 Topics

-Pollinator gardeningBees are busy little workers that don’t get enough credit.
+Pollinator gardeningBees are busy little workers who don’t get enough credit.
 They pollinate the crops that feed us and help keep our plants healthy and happy.
 It is crucial to help save and protect bees.
+Use these 4 easy ways to attract bees to your garden.

 Here are a few flowers you can grow from seed to attract bees.
 Plant them in patches that are at least 3’ square to make sure the bees notice them and visit.

-- Wildflowers that are appropriate to your area
+- Wildflowers that are appropriate to your area.
+These native plants are naturally bee-friendly.

 - Mint and plants in the mint family